SS Douglas (1889): Service life

-On Thursday 7 September 1911, the Douglas ran aground in the River Mersey as she completing passage from Douglas to Liverpool.

-Having left Douglas at midnight on Wednesday, by the time the Douglas arrived in the Queen's Channel a fog had lowered visibility, resulting in her running aground near the Crosby Lightship.

-The Douglas heeled over to port slightly, but righted as the tide made.
+On 7 September 1911, Douglas ran aground in the River Mersey as she completing passage from Douglas to Liverpool.
+Having left Douglas at midnight on Wednesday, by the time Douglas arrived in the Queen's Channel a fog had lowered visibility, resulting in her running aground near the Crosby Lightship.
+Douglas heeled over to port slightly, but righted as the tide made.
 She subsequently refloated, and arrived into Liverpool at 08:30.

 Sinking

 On 16 August 1923, Douglas pulled out of the Brunswick Dock in the River Mersey at the start of her voyage to Douglas.
-As she proceeded down river towards the sea, she attempted to cross the bows of the Artemisia, a ship of 5,731 tons which was inward bound to Liverpool with a cargo of sugar from Java.
+As she proceeded down river towards the sea, she attempted to cross the bow of Artemisia, a ship of 5,731 tons which was inward bound to Liverpool with a cargo of sugar from Java.